What is the European Accessibility Act? How Does it Affect Businesses?

 EAA aims to make the European market as accessible as possible for people with different abilities by removing barriers of inaccessibility.
 This will ultimately encourage inclusiveness in European society.
 Hence, every company that does business in the European market needs to be compliant with the EAA and should make modifications internally to make better operations.

-Empower your organization with scalable, cost-effective, and efficient tools for an inclusive user experience.
+Our AI-powered accessibility solutions empower your organization with scalable, cost-effective, and efficient tools for an inclusive user experience.

 Editors: